 More Trees Please is Canopy’s adult education series of tree talks and webinars for residents, tree industry experts, community leaders, and decision-makers on the benefits of urban trees, with resources and practical tips to advocate and care for trees in their community to ensure the health and longevity of the urban forest.

-Register in advance for this Zoom webinar.
 Certified Arborists will earn 1.5 ISA CEUs upon attending the live webinar.

 This program is made possible by a generous grant from the Santa Clara County Office of Sustainability.